top of page

 Cymothoe cyclades.jpeg

-Cymothoe cyclades (male upperside)
+Cymothoe cyclades (male, upperside)

 Cymothoe cyclades.jpeg

-Cymothoe cyclades (male underside)
+Cymothoe cyclades (female, underside)

-Cymothoe confusa (female upperside)
+Cymothoe confusa (Aurivillius, 1887)

 Cymothoe confusa.jpeg